inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

  ![Cloud Shared Responsibility Model](/images/inspec/cloud_security_aws_shared_model.png)

-- Inherited controls - Responsibilities that are always the provider’s.
+- Inherited controls - Responsibilities that are always the providers.

-  The security responsibilities that are always the provider’s relate to the safeguarding of the infrastructure itself and access to, patching, and configuration of the physical hosts and the physical network on which the compute instances run, power availability, and the storage and other resources resides.
+  The security responsibilities that are always the providers relate to safeguarding the infrastructure itself and access to, patching, and configuration of the physical hosts and the physical network on which the compute instances run, power availability, and the storage and other resources reside.
 The security tasks extend by protecting end-user data, applications, operating systems, endpoints, and network traffic.

 - Customer-specific infrastructure - Responsibilities that are always the customer’s, and